LucianoBestia/unsafe_features_example/README.md

 We didn't even know it can buy songs and read our private key.
 A silly human mistake, because there are much too many dependencies and transient dependencies to check them all.
 But because "unsafe features" are opt-in, the code with the dangerous function cannot access the file system.
+Only if we explicitly and consciously decide to allow it, we add an "unsafe feature" in Cargo.toml.